 Long term injuries that result from an extensive activity (usually consistent cycling or running) may require constant compression and support above and below the knee.
 For athletes, any kind of bone or muscular pain must be provided relief before it prevents them from being active.
 Therefore, there are many types of intensive medical and supportive appliances available.
 Some of them are listed below:

-• Functional Braces: Functional braces serve as a treatment for ligamentous injuries by providing knee support.
-They work as a useful adjunct to rehabilitation and stabilization of the joints.
-They are good for stabilizing and controlling motion.
-They help keep rotational movement in control and prevent the knees from worsening.
-They are known for decreasing pain and allowing an enhanced performance.
+Functional braces serve as a treatment for ligamentous injuries by providing knee support.
+These braces work as a useful adjunct to rehabilitation and joint stabilization.
+They are effective for controlling motion and maintaining stability.
+By keeping rotational movement in check, they help prevent the knees from worsening.
+Known for decreasing pain, they also enhance performance.

-• Unloader Braces: Unloader knee braces are designed to relieve knee pain from osteoarthritis by providing knee support and stability.
-Primarily, when only one side of the knee is affected by pain, the unloader brace removes load from that side and transfers it to the other side.
+Unloader knee braces relieve knee pain from osteoarthritis by providing support and stability.
+They are especially effective when pain affects only one side of the knee, as the brace shifts the load from the affected side to the other side.
 Using an unloader brace can offer comfort and pain relief to the point where you can independently move around.
 It restores mobility without stressing the painful part of the joint.

 If you’re experiencing the onset of knee pain due to whichever reason, it is best that you have it examined and then follow up with a knee brace implementation (as per your doctor’s advice).
 Using a brace to gain support can be a source of considerable relief.